A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group

-The results in the high noise regime are shown in Figure~\ref{fig:SO(3)-high_noise}.
-Similar behavior as in the low noise regime are observed for the spectral approach and the least unsquared deviation approach.
-Compared with the low-rank-sparse decomposition approach, our non-convex approach is fairly faster in this regime and at the same time has slightly better estimation error.
-This suggests that the proposed non-convex approach is very robust against multiplicative noise, although our theory does not cover such a noise setting.
+The experiment results in the high noise regime are shown in Figure~\ref{fig:SO(3)-high_noise}.
+The behavior of the algorithms is mostly similar to that in the low noise case, except that the estimation performance of our GPM-based non-convex approach is fairly better than that of the low-rank-sparse decomposition approach.